Loading... Please wait...

 Lady Sarah Lennox

-On pulling a historical thread to research a traditional Regency silhouette, as so often, a tale of sadness, delight, spirit and a happy ending.
+On pulling a historical thread to research a traditional Regency Silhouette, finding a tale of sadness, delight, spirit and a happy ending.
 It begins with British court beauties which is too often a story of plot and counter-plot, jealousy, envy, hatred, malice.
 It is refreshing, therefore, to find in this 18th century period of artificiality a figure so delightful as that of Lady Sarah Lennox.
-Her first husband, Sir Charles Bunbury, was a neglectful husband, but she found the a good man and delighted in her eight children in the end!
-Lady Sarah also has the distinction of being fortunate to painted by esteemed portrait masters and discovered by myself as a example of a modest silhouette as a Mrs Napier, when she was most content.
+Her first husband, Sir Charles Bunbury, was a neglectful husband, but she eventually found a good man and delighted in her eight children.
+Lady Sarah also has the distinction of being most fortunate to painted by esteemed portrait masters and discovered by myself as a example of a modest silhouette as a Mrs Napier, when she was most content.

 Her Royal Encounter with Edward II